apollographql/apollo-server/docs/source/deployment/lambda.md

   graphql: apollo-lambda-dev-graphql
 ```

-So what does Serverless do here?
+#### What does `serverless` do?

-First, it builds the functions, zips up the artifacts, and uploads the artifacts to an S3 bucket that it creates.
+First, it builds the functions, zips up the artifacts, and uploads the artifacts to a new S3 bucket.
 Then, it creates a Lambda function with those artifacts, and if successful, outputs the HTTP endpoint URLs to the console.

 ### Managing the resulting services

-The resulting S3 buckets and lambda functions can be viewed and managed after logging in to the [AWS Console](https://console.aws.amazon.com).
+The resulting S3 buckets and Lambda functions can be viewed and managed after logging in to the [AWS Console](https://console.aws.amazon.com).

 - To find the created S3 bucket, search the listed services for S3.
 For this example, the bucket created by Serverless was named `apollo-lambda-dev-serverlessdeploymentbucket-1s10e00wvoe5f`
 - To find the created Lambda function, search the listed services for `Lambda`.
 If the list of Lambda functions is empty, or missing the newly created function, double check the region at the top right of the screen.
 The default region for Serverless deployments is `us-east-1` (N. Virginia)